microdotblog/help.micro.blog/_posts/2017-10-15-mac-version.md

 ### 1.9 --- June 10, 2019

 * Added new Open option when clicking a post to open it in your web browser.
 Useful for copying the link or viewing the post on the author's blog.
+* Added icons for Reply, Favorite, and Conversation.
 * Fixed error reporting when posting fails and during timeline loading.
 * Fixed photo compression to be more consistent across Micro.blog platform.